Iteo/theme_tailor/packages/theme_tailor/README.md

 }
 ```

-It is also possible to force generating constant themes using `Tailor(requireStaticConst: true)` annotation.
+It is possible to force generate constant themes using `Tailor(requireStaticConst: true)` annotation.
 In this case fields that do not meet conditions will be excluded from the theme and a warning will be printed.

 ## Custom types encoding